microsoft/winget-cli/README.md

 The same Microsoft Store package will be made available via our [Releases](https://github.com/microsoft/winget-cli/releases).
 Note that installing this package will give you the WinGet client, but it will not enable automatic updates from the Microsoft Store.

-> You may need to install the [Desktop Bridge VC++ v14 Redistributable Package](https://www.microsoft.com/en-us/download/details.aspx?id=53175) and the associated Microsoft.VCLibs.140.00.UWPDesktop package.
+> You may need to install the [VC++ v14 Desktop Framework Package](https://docs.microsoft.com/en-us/troubleshoot/cpp/c-runtime-packages-desktop-bridge#how-to-install-and-update-desktop-framework-packages).
-> This should only be necessary on older builds of Windows if you get an error about missing framework packages.
+> This should only be necessary on older builds of Windows 10 and only if you get an error about missing framework packages.

 ### Build your own